-Firstly, I think it’s important to understand that it is very hard to trace through an oral lineage tradition exactly the relationships that have carried the vehicle of the Dharma to us today.
-This lineage article is based on stories shared with me from teacher to student during retreat and on travels to meet holders of the lineage.
-I have also investigated and researched links, though I am certainly not an historian or academic.
-I do not know all the stories and connections that exist, and I have heard them mostly through my teachers and therefore they are in the context of their experiences and recollections, now woven through my own.
-To others who know the lineage connections and stories more intimately than myself I offer my acknowledgement and respect and hopefully this article creates an opportunity to share and build understanding further, in solidarity.
-For any inaccuracies and mistakes found here I offer my sincere apologies, I will endeavor to understand increasingly as I grow and develop along the path.
+Firstly, I think it’s important to understand that it is difficult to trace through an oral lineage tradition precisely the relationships that have carried the vehicle of the dharma to us today.
+This lineage article is based on stories shared with me from teacher to student during retreats and on travels to meet lineage holders.
+I have also investigated and researched links, though I am not a historian or academic.
+I do not know all the stories and connections that exist.
+I have heard them primarily through my teachers; they are in the context of their experiences and recollections, now woven through my own.
+I offer acknowledgement and respect to others who know the lineage connections and stories more intimately than I do.
+Hopefully, this article creates an opportunity to share and build understanding further in solidarity.
+For any inaccuracies and mistakes found here, I offer my sincere apologies.
+I will endeavour to understand as I grow and develop along the path.

-Important aspects of exploring lineage are the necessity to put aside misconceptions based on nation state borders existing in the modern world, rigid views or fixed beliefs embedded within powerful institutions and organizations, and any sense of seeking ownership or claims to be the one true source of knowledge and wisdom.
-People have forever traveled across territories, meet new peoples and cultural ways, shared knowledge and belief systems, woven and integrated new understandings into their worldview taking on and creating new variations of cultural practices and ceremonies, a natural evolution is always underway.
+Essential aspects of exploring lineage are the necessity to put aside misconceptions based on nation-state borders existing in the modern world, rigid views or fixed beliefs embedded within powerful institutions and organizations, and any sense of seeking ownership or claims to be the one true source of knowledge and wisdom.
+People have forever travelled across territories, met new peoples and cultural ways, shared knowledge and belief systems, and woven and integrated new understandings into their worldview, taking on and creating new variations of cultural practices and ceremonies, a natural evolution is always underway.

-I would like to share with you what I know in relationship to the cultural connections to the teachings received by Namgyal Rinpoche.
-They are based on a cross-cultural link between the Burmese Theravadin Mon. people through Mon.
+I want to share with you what I know about the cultural connections to the teachings received by Namgyal Rinpoche.
+They are based on a cross-cultural link between the Burmese Theravadin Mon. people connected through Mon.
 Mahathera Sayadaw U Thila Wonta, and the Karma Kagyu school of Tibetan Buddhism through 16th Gyalwa Karmapa Rangjung Rigpe Dorje from the Kham province of Eastern Tibet.
-There is a geographical and historical relationship that is many centuries old between the Mon. and the Kham peoples.
+A geographical and historical relationship is many centuries old between the Mon. and the Kham peoples.

-The Mon. are said to hail from the upper reaches of the western Yangtze River (located today within the borders of modern-day China) and extending into the northeast provinces of current day Burma and northern Thailand.
-The Mon., believed to be one of the earliest peoples of Mainland Southeast Asia, are thought to be descendant of this part of Indochina (which today boarders Sichuan province and Bhutan).
+The Mon. are said to hail from the upper reaches of the western Yangtze River (located today within the borders of modern-day China) and extending into the northeast provinces of current-day Burma and northern Thailand.
+The Mon., believed to be one of the earliest peoples of Mainland Southeast Asia, are considered descendants of this part of Indochina (which today borders Sichuan province and Bhutan).
 The Mon. modern-day region is now associated with southeastern Burma.

-The Kham peoples are said to be a mix of ethnic groups from a variety of kingdoms, tribes, and chiefdoms traditionally covering areas including Eastern Tibet, Mongolia, China, Sichuan, Yunnan, Gansu, and other provinces.
+The Kham peoples are described as a mix of ethnic groups from various kingdoms, tribes, and chiefdoms traditionally covering areas including Eastern Tibet, Mongolia, China, Sichuan, Yunnan, Gansu, and other provinces.
 These regions, across many centuries, have been governed by various rulers and dynasties.
-I have been told (I am unaware of any written historical references that link the Mon. and Kham peoples) that the buddhadharma connection between the Mon. and Kham is through students of Milarepa.
-Other sources say Buddhism was introduced to the Mon. through Ashoka the Buddhist King/Ruler of the Maurya Empire of India in the 3rd century BCE when he sent students into Southeast Asia.
+I have been told (I am unaware of any written historical references that link the Mon. and Kham peoples) that the buddha-dharma connection between the Mon. and Kham is through students of Milarepa.
+Other sources say Buddhism was introduced to the Mon. through Ashoka, the Buddhist King/Ruler of the Maurya Empire of India, in the 3rd century BCE when he sent students into Southeast Asia.

 Reflecting on the general histories of the movement of peoples over the past few millennia travelling vast areas, the cross-cultural nature of the dharma tradition is understandable.
-History is filled with stories of people going to great lengths to seek and discover teachings, wisdoms and practices.
-Crossing and intersecting Eastern Europe with the Middle Eastern region, North Africa and India, crossing into Mongolia, Russia, China, and Japan, making their way into Southeast Asia and into the Malay Archipelago (Indonesian/Malay), and returning studying, sharing and spreading the buddhadharma along the way.
+History is filled with stories of people going to great lengths to seek and discover teachings, wisdom and practices.
+Crossing and intersecting Eastern Europe with the Middle Eastern region, North Africa and India, crossing into Mongolia, Russia, China, and Japan, making their way into Southeast Asia and into the Malay Archipelago (Indonesian/Malay), and returning to study, sharing and spreading the buddha-dharma along the way.
 The Silk Road land and sea passages are central to this movement.
-Cross-cultural melds have happened many times, often due to conquest, and at other times through dialogues of peace and solidarity, likely both occurring concurrently.
-Given these histories, it is highly probable there was significant movements and interrelationships between the Mon. and Kham through the common border regions, valleys and mountain ranges that connected their traditional areas.
+Cross-cultural melds have often happened due to conquest and, at other times, through dialogues of peace and solidarity, likely both occurring concurrently.
+Given these histories, it is highly probable there were significant movements and interrelationships between the Mon. and Kham through the shared border regions, valleys and mountain ranges that connected their traditional areas.

-The Dharma teachings of Tibet, and within the different schools of Tibetan Buddhism, are deeply interconnected.
-When I was in Rumtek, Sikkim visiting lineage friends of the Karma Chokor Dechen Ling nunnery I was given a book by one of the young nun’s, Ani Tsomo, which outlined the history of the Karmapa’s.
-The book recounts extensively histories and relationships of cross-sect and cross-cultural transmissions of the teachings, a vast shared network of teachers and students studying and training together.
+The Dharma teachings of Tibet and the different schools of Tibetan Buddhism are deeply interconnected.
+When I was in Rumtek, Sikkim, visiting lineage friends of the Karma Chokor Dechen Ling nunnery, I was given a book by one of the young nuns, Ani Tsomo, which outlined the history of the Karmapa’s.
+The book extensively recounts histories and relationships of cross-sect and cross-cultural transmissions of the teachings, a vast shared network of teachers and students studying and training together.
 This reaffirmed for me the histories and stories I had heard previously about the cross-cultural approaches of the ancient dharma tradition continuing to this day.

-Namgyal Rinpoche and his senior students where gifted the dharma teachings by senior Tibetan Buddhist teachers, and it was asked of them that they explore, convey understood and find suitable means of expression in the context of our culture, in appropriate and meaningful ways, as an expression of solidarity, of health and Peace and Refuge.
-It is vitally important to understand that the teachings and practices that have been shared with us through this lineage network have been handed over carrying the blessings of friendships and care.
+Senior Tibetan Buddhist teachers gifted Namgyal Rinpoche and his senior students the dharma teachings.
+They were asked to explore, convey, understand and find suitable means of expression in the context of our culture, in appropriate and meaningful ways, as an expression of solidarity, health, Peace and Refuge.
+It is vitally important to understand that the teachings and practices shared with us through this lineage network have been handed over, carrying the blessings of friendships and care.
 We are not seeking to be Tibetan or Kham, Mon. or Burmese.

-We are however dedicating ourselves to the practice, to explore, understand, explicate and express the deep wisdoms within the teachings.
-We are evolving means to enable and enact these wisdoms in a manner that is cognate with the true intent of the dharma, to cultivate lasting meaningful health and Peace and Refuge amongst peoples that supports all beings, all that lives.
-We are taking on responsibility to share this essence safely, openly and creatively in a respectful, integrated, sustainable and life affirming manner for all that lives in the world both now and for the future of life that is to come.
+We are, however, dedicating ourselves to the practice to explore, understand, explicate and express the deep wisdom within the teachings.
+We are evolving means to enable and enact these wisdoms in a manner that is cognate with the true intent of the dharma, to cultivate lasting meaningful health and Peace and Refuge amongst peoples that supports all beings, all that live.
+We are taking on the responsibility to share this essence safely, openly and creatively in a respectful, integrated, sustainable and life-affirming manner for all that lives in the world, both now and for the future of life that is to come.

-Below (on the next page) is a table of the lineage as described in Wongkur ceremony at Tig-Le House followed by a lineage tree diagram with names and photos of the networks of influence.
-There are also some maps showing geographical regions I have mentioned.
+Below (on the next page) is a table of the lineage described in Wongkur ceremonies at Tig-Le House, followed by a lineage tree diagram with names and photos of the networks of influence.
+There are also some maps showing the geographical regions I have mentioned.

 I hope you enjoy exploring the lineage and receiving the blessings of Refuge that this can bring.